wnkz/COMP428-A2/README.md

 ## Generate numbers ##

-There is a script in the `tools` folder to help you generate numbers.
+There is two scripts in the `tools` folder to help you generate numbers.

 * To generate 100 numbers between 0 and 1000